Leave a Message

 Q: How many homes are in Esencia?

-A: Esencia contains 2,776 homes across 30 neighborhood collections, making it the largest village in Rancho Mission Viejo.
-The village is fully built out, which means every transaction is now resale and there is no active builder competition.
+A: Esencia has 2,776 homes across 30 neighborhood collections, the largest total in Rancho Mission Viejo.
+Because builders have completed all sales, every transaction is homeowner-to-homeowner resale with no builder incentive variable affecting pricing.

 Example: